Utah Deaf History and Culture

 The Spur Club was an organization for older females that promoted school activities through sponsorship.
 Along with the clubs, an annual formal banquet was conducted to recognize students who excelled in their service to the Utah School for the Deaf.

-Boy Scout and Girl Scout troops participated in their assigned programs and activities (Roberts, 1994).
+Boy and Girl Scout troops participated in their assigned programs and activities (Roberts, 1994).

-According to Roberts (1994), extracurricular activities primarily served to teach students necessary social skills and foster the development of lasting connections.
-This laid the groundwork for the eventual development of Deaf communities in Utah and Idaho.
-The USD certainly offered a sense of community for these Deaf students for the first time, which blossomed into Deaf organizations that provided support and social activities for these people.
+According to Roberts (1994), extracurricular activities primarily teach students necessary social skills and foster the development of lasting connections.
+This laid the groundwork for the eventual outcome of Deaf communities in Utah and Idaho.
+The USD indeed offered a sense of community for these Deaf students for the first time, which blossomed into Deaf organizations that provided support and social activities for these people.

 The Annual May Festival